Team-Orca-Labs/DevUp/README.md

 # DevUp

-Only Devs for Lonely Devs
-(A dating application for you losers)
+DevUp is a solution to those trying to find a pair programming partne (A matching application for you developers)
 Scratch project

 Front-end: REACT with Redux, react router dom for compenent render based on uri.